KiteryuKatori/Breaky-Bricks/README(Updates).txt

 Uploaded an Interactive Playground(for me to learn animating the buttons and showing off) Learning how to link pages and arranging files?
 Making progress with CSS*/

+#Update v0.5.7 22/8/2021
+/* Still not touching the menu
+Removed button Playground from this repo, instead, create another repo and link this one to that one Created a comforting system for those who lost the game =)))) (Many of my friends complain that "=)))" feels so rude)*/